aidenybai/million/README.md

 ## Resources & Contributing Back

 Looking for the docs?
 Check the [documentation](https://millionjs.org) or the [Contributing Guide](https://github.com/aidenybai/million/blob/main/.github/CONTRIBUTING.md) out.
+We also recommend reading [_Virtual DOM: Back in Block_](https://millionjs.org/blog/virtual-dom) to learn more about Million's internals.

 Want to talk to the community?
 Hop in our [Discord](https://discord.gg/X9yFbcV2rF) and share your ideas and what you've build with Million.